 The IHB minor is an interdisciplinary minor offered jointly by the Departments of Anthropology and Biology.
 Students completing the IHB minor acquire the broad but rigorous background in human biology they will need as professionals in the 21st-century health sciences and many other fields that engage directly with aspects of human adaptation and welfare.

 Biology students are encouraged to participate in faculty-sponsored independent research projects.
 Students participating in research can register for Biol 4955: Independent research, which can be applied to their electives and lab requirements (a maximum of 3 cr and 2 lab units).
 Independent student research is also the cornerstone of the Biology Department's Honors program.
-See the exceptional Biology Undergraduate Research Program for information about research opportunities.

 Pre-medicine and other pre-professional programs